SRI-CSL/yices2/doc/sphinx/source/smt-logics.rst

 ==========

-The following table lists the names of all the official SMT-LIB logics listed at http://smt-lib.org (as of January 2015) and indicates whether Yices supports them.
+The following table lists the names of all the official SMT-LIB logics at http://smt-lib.org (as of January 2015) and indicates whether Yices supports  them.
 Currently,  Yices supports  all  the  quantifier-free SMT-LIB logics that do not involve nonlinear arithmetic.